Startup company: Self-efficacy

 Self-efficacy refers to the confidence an individual has to create a new business or startup.
 It has a strong relation with startup actions.
 Entrepreneurs' sense of self-efficacy can play a major role in how they approach goals, tasks, and challenges.
 Entrepreneurs with high self-efficacy—that is, those who believe they can perform well—are more likely to view difficult tasks as something to be mastered rather than something to be avoided.

 Stress

 Entrepreneurs often feel stressed.
 They have internal and external pressures.
 Internally, they need to meet deadlines to develop the prototypes and get the product or service ready for market.
 Externally they are expected to meet milestones of investors and other stakeholders to ensure continued resources from them on the startups.
-Coping with stress is critical to entrepreneurs because of the stressful nature of start up a new firm under uncertainty.
+Coping with stress is critical to entrepreneurs because of the stressful nature of starting up a new firm under uncertainty.
 Coping with stress unsuccessfully could lead to emotional exhaustion, and the founders may close or exit the startups.

 Emotional exhaustion

-Sustaining effort is required as the startup process can take a long period of time, by one estimate, three years or longer (Carter et al., 1996; Reynolds & Miller, 1992).
+Sustaining effort is required as the startup process can take a long period of time, by one estimate, three years or longer.
 Sustaining effort over the long term is especially challenging because of the high failure rates and uncertain outcomes.